bhoov/barebones-hamux/README.md

 **All other files are scaffolding** for e.g., docs, tests, pypi.

+[The documentation](https://bhoov.com/barebones-hamux/) is designed to be a thorough but gentle introduction to everything you need to know about (energy-based) Associative Memories and Hopfield Networks.

 > *`bbhamux` is pronounced as "barebones hamux" or "baby hamux".*

 ## Install with pip